 - Now return to home in the TWRP and tap on the install option.
 Navigate to the Google apps zip file and select it.

 - Swipe the confirmation button to proceed with the installation.

 - Once installed, reboot to system.

 If you see the new boot logo, that means you have successfully installed the ROM on your device.
 If you come across any boot loop or face system errors, try a factory reset from the recovery or you can always restore your previous ROM from the backup.
-If you are looking for root access on your new ROM, get to this page for latest SuperSU build.

 For queries, comment down below.
 Like and share us on social platforms.
 If you need help with other devices, let us know.